 Wildland Fire Decision Support System Approval Requirements

-The Protecting Agency will develop and implement incident tactics based on verbal approval from the Jurisdictional Agency FMO or Agency Administrator while WFDSS approvals are being finalized.

 WFDSS decisions document objectives and requirements, fiscal estimates, and a course of action for an incident.
 The decision-making process requires a collaborative effort by all of the agencies responsible for these components:

 Jurisdictional Agency(ies) are responsible for identifying values of concern, strategic objectives and management requirements based on their unique land and resource management priorities.